×

 • Root cause analysis

-All of the monitorig features in the Site24x7 Infrastructure package include performance thresholds, which trigger alerts if issues arise.
+All of the monitoring features in the Site24x7 Infrastructure package include performance thresholds, which trigger alerts if issues arise.
 The package also processes SNMP Trap messages into alerts.
 All alerts can be forwarded to key technicians via email or SMS.

 The package also provides a Network Configuration Management module.
 This enables you to analyze device settings, which can include security features.
 You can then store the ideal configuration and let the system repeatedly check each device, comparing its configuration with the stored image.
 If the device has been changed unexpectedly, that could indicate a hacker attack and the Site24x7 system immediately restores the authorized settings.

 While the Network Monitoring service keeps an eye on devices, the Network Traffic Monitoring unit identifies network devices that are under stress.
 This helps you implement traffic shaping measures to eradicate bottlenecks while getting the best value out of your equipment.
-You can assess the Site24x7 Infrastructure system with its network monitoring unit with a 30-day free trial.

 Site24x7 Network Monitoring Get the 30-day FREE Trial

-3. ManageEngine Netflow Analyzer – FREE TRIAL
+2. ManageEngine Netflow Analyzer – FREE TRIAL

 ManageEngine Netflow Analyzer